 The student should meet with the DNP Project Team Leader to identify his/her project team.
 The project team will consist of the DNP Project Team Leader, a team member who is a university faculty and one community member.
+The project team must comprise interdisciplinary membership pertinent to the focus of the project and contributing to the content and expected outcomes.
 The community member must hold at minimum, a master's degree.
 It is highly recommended that the community member of the project team be selected from the organization or clinical site where the student will conduct the project.

 All members should bring expertise in the clinical nursing topic of interest, the methodology used in the project, or other knowledge related to the project.
 The student is free to add additional members to the project team with approval of the DNP Project Team Leader.
 Additional members of the project team will be nonvoting members of the project team.
-The project team members will critique the project proposal after a review by the DNP Project Team Leader, actively participate in at least two team meeting(s) and review revisions of the proposal if requested by the DNP Project Team Leader or the DNP student.
+The project team members will critique the project proposal after a review by the DNP Project Team Leader, actively participate in at least two team meetings and review revisions of the proposal if requested by the DNP Project Team Leader or the DNP student.
 The team members will review the written final project.
 Members will share critiques and concerns of drafts of the project with the student and the DNP Project Team Leader as requested.
 An approved project proposal is a requirement of NURS 7012: Translational Research Project Development (See Appendices B, C, D & E).